AlvSil/sticky-notes/README.md

 # Task
 Implement a single-page web application for sticky notes.

-# Features
+# Features I have committed myself to do
 Create a new note of the specified size at the specified position.
-Change note size by dragging.
-Move a note by dragging.
-Remove a note by dragging it over a predefined "trash" zone.
+[DONE] Move a note by dragging.
+[WIP - basic, would like to improve] Remove a note by dragging it over a predefined "trash" zone.
+[WIP - not working]

 # How to run